docker-flow/docker-flow-proxy/docs/swarm-mode-stack.md

 After a few moments, the `swarm-listener` service will detect the `main` service from the `go-demo` stack and send the `proxy` a request to reconfigure itself.
 We can see the result by sending an HTTP request to the proxy.

+!!! info
-> If you used your own Swarm cluster, please replace `$(docker-machine ip node-1)` with the domain associated with it.
+	If you used your own Swarm cluster, please replace `$(docker-machine ip node-1)` with the domain associated with it.

 ```bash
 curl -i $(docker-machine ip node-1)/demo/hello